Ashutosh652/HealthPoint_Project/README.md

 # HealthPoint_Project

 This is a web app created using django for the purpose of learning django.
-Note that this webapp is synchronous i.e. django vchannels is not used.
+Note that this webapp is synchronous i.e. django channels is not used.

 To run this on your computer:
   If you don't have any of the following packages installed, install them first.
 You can check which packages are installed by typing 'pip list' on your command line.